cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 So CrypTool accesses its asymmetric keys and certificates by default from the user-application directory.
-When a user calls CrypTool the first time, it determines this directory using the environment variable APPDATA, and then the CrypTool programm directory pse\ is copied completely into the user-application directory.
+When a user calls CrypTool the first time, it determines this directory using the environment variable APPDATA, and then the CrypTool program directory pse\ is copied completely into the user-application directory.
 These user-individual keys have the following benefits
 - there is no need anymore for write access to parts of the program directory,